Skip to content

 Project naming/ownership inconsistencyHighMediumMedium

-If two or more high-priority risks exist simultaneously in production, escalate baseline remediation as an urgent program, not a background task.
+If two or more high-priority risks coexist in a production environment, treat baseline remediation as an urgent program with dedicated resources — not a background task competing with feature work.

 5) Tooling workflow for baseline assessments